 In the fifth and final film in the series, Jason Bourne (2016), Matt Damon appears once again sporting a TAG Heuer watch.
 We get a more tactical-looking timepiece this time around with the all-black TAG Heuer Formula 1 Chronograph.

 The TAG Heuer used by Jason Bourne in the fifth (and final?) installment of the series features a black PVD-coated 42mm stainless-steel case and uses a black rubber strap for more flexibility.
-Similar to the TAG Heuer Link Chrono from the first film, this model uses a Swiss quartz movement, chronograph sub-dials, and 200-meter water resistance.
+Like the TAG Heuer Link Chrono from the first film, this model uses a Swiss quartz movement, chronograph sub-dials, and 200-meter water resistance.
 This particular TAG Heuer watch is far more tactical and versatile, a perfect watch for someone as crafty and rugged as Jason Bourne, wouldn’t you agree?